-A global pandemic, social unrest, mask debates, school and work from home challenges, job cuts, a contentious election year.
-2020 has offered up no shortage of challenges no matter your age or situation.
+A global pandemic, social unrest, inflation, job cuts, a midterm election year.
+2022 has offered up no shortage of challenges no matter your age or situation.
 Even deciding how you will celebrate Thanksgiving is causing people stress.
 According to a recent study by OnePoll, 53% of Americans think the stress will be double this year, with one in ten not even planning to celebrate.
 For those who do want to chow down on turkey in some way this year, 52% said they feel pressure to make this Thanksgiving absolutely perfect while 56% of respondents are planning to have a video call with their family if they can’t see them in person.

 1. Prioritize positivity.